web-tech-tw/papillon/Setup-Environment.md

     pip install -Ur requirements.txt

-It will install all requirements automatically.
+It will install all dependencies automatically.

 [Continue to configure the bridge](configure)